 Every ingredient in the serum is of the highest quality, carefully selected based on a thorough review of scientific literature.

-Capilia Longa is a nutrient-rich medium derived from Curcuma longa stem cells that has been clinically demonstrated to reduce hair loss by up to 89–90% and improve hair density by 52%.
+Capilia Longa, a component in the serum, is a nutrient-rich medium derived from Curcuma longa stem cells.
+Clinical studies have observed a reduction in hair shedding by up to 89–90% and an improvement in hair density by 52%.

 With Bio-Pilixin®, you have nothing to lose and everything to gain—starting with your hair!